GoogleCloudPlatform/dotnet-docs-samples/cdn/signUrl/README.md

 # Google Cloud Signing URL Sample

 This sample shows how to create Cloud CDN signed Url.
+Cloud CDN stands for Content Delivery Network - a globally distributed edge points of presence that cache HTTPS load balanced content close to the users.
+More details [here](https://cloud.google.com/cdn/docs/)

 This sample requires [.NET Core 2.0](
     https://www.microsoft.com/net/core) or later.
 That means using